 lt_LT.mo was generated automatically by Poedit) to the corresponding directory on your hosting account.

 The directory should look similar to

 THEMEXXX is the name of your WordPress theme.
-Refer to this tutorial on how to upload files to your account.
+Check out how to upload files to your website.

 wp-config.php file (it is located in your WordPress installation) and add the following line: